 Equity instruments

-deducting all of its liabilities.
+An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity instruments issued by the Company are recognised at the value of proceeds received, net of direct issue costs.

 Repurchase of the Company's own equity instruments is recognised and deducted directly in equity.
-No gain or loss is recognised on the purchase, sale, issue or cancellation of the Company's own equity instruments.
+No gain or loss is recognised On the purchase, sale, issue or cancellation of the Company's own equity instruments.

 Financial liabilities